jenaleigh01/CyberPixels/README.md

 ### Acknowledgements

-Further assistance gratefully received from CI tutors Iris and Martin,and CI slack community.
+Further assistance gratefully received from CI tutors Iris and Martin, and CI slack community.